Originally written: 9/23/2011; last update: 7/6/2018

 Still, booting the computer is an important task, and the BIOS's ancient design creates limitations.
 For instance, the BIOS begins the boot process by loading just 512 bytes of data—the contents of the first sector of the boot disk—and executing it.
 Therefore, whatever program resides in that tiny location (the Master Boot Record, or MBR) controls how the computer boots.
 Often, the MBR code loads additional code from elsewhere in order to present a menu of options.
 There is no universal standard for how this is done, though, and it's common for OSes to wipe out existing MBR code, and therefore working boot loader configurations, upon installation.

 The Extensible Firmware Interface (EFI) and its newer variant, the Unified EFI (UEFI), are firmware designs that are intended to replace the BIOS.
 EFI supports many advanced features, but the most important for purposes of this Web page is the fact that EFI boots in a very different way from BIOS.
-EFI implementations are larger than BIOS implementations, so an EFI can read partition tables and filesystems, which a typical BIOS can't do.
+EFI implementations are more sophisticated than BIOS implementations, so an EFI can read partition tables and filesystems, which a typical BIOS can't do.
 This fact enables multiple boot loaders to coexist on the hard disk, and to be accessed entirely using normal file access mechanisms.
 These facts make EFI boot loader maintenance eaiser and more flexible than equivalent operations for BIOS boot loaders—at least, in theory.
-In practice, the newness of EFI can make it harder to manage EFI boot loaders, particularly if you're unfamiliar with their principles.
-EFI also has its weaknesses, as described on this page.
+In practice, bugs and quirks in some EFI implementations, and in some OSes, can make it harder to manage EFI boot loaders, particularly if you're unfamiliar with their principles.
+EFI also has its design limitations, as described on this page.

-Although EFI is intended to replace BIOS, many of the earliest EFI implementations on the x86-64 platform have been supplements to the BIOS—an EFI module is added to a traditional BIOS, leaving the BIOS in control of basic hardware initialization and booting the computer if a BIOS boot loader is detected.
-More ambitious EFIs completely replace the legacy BIOS code, though.
-Such implementations can typically boot more quickly than can a BIOS, and they often include "eye candy" such as flashy mouse-enabled GUIs.
+Although EFI is intended to replace BIOS, some of the earliest EFI implementations on the x86-64 platform have been supplements to the BIOS—an EFI module is added to a traditional BIOS, leaving the BIOS in control of basic hardware initialization and booting the computer if a BIOS boot loader is detected.
+The vast majority of EFIs on computers sold since 2012 or 2013 completely replace the legacy BIOS code, though.
+Such implementations can typically boot more quickly than can a BIOS, and they often (but not always) include "eye candy" such as flashy mouse-enabled GUIs.
 From a software perspective, though, both types are equivalent—they use the same boot loaders, disk structures, and so on.

 One further feature of EFI deserves mention here: Secure Boot.
 This feature is intended to improve security by ensuring that only boot loaders signed with a cryptographic key can run.
 If you or an entity that you trust controls the key, it's unlikely that malware authors will be able to sign their code, which can theoretically block one avenue of malware attack.
-The problem with Secure Boot is that Microsoft requires its use on desktop and laptop computers that ship with Windows 8.
+The problem with Secure Boot is that Microsoft requires its use on desktop and laptop computers that ship with Windows 8 and later.
 As a practical matter, this means that Microsoft's keys are included in the vast majority of new computers.
 This wouldn't be so bad except that no other entity has the clout to ensure that its keys are included in such a wide range of hardware.
-Fortunately, Microsoft is offering a signing service, and several Linux distributions have begun to take advantage of it; but many in the open source community object to being dependent upon Microsoft, particularly for something as basic as launching a boot loader.
+Fortunately, Microsoft offers a signing service, and several Linux distributions take advantage of it; but many in the open source community object to being dependent upon Microsoft, particularly for something as basic as launching a boot loader.
 I describe the technical details of how to cope with Secure Boot in my Dealing with Secure Boot page.
+If you want to use Secure Boot but be completely free of Microsoft's keys, see my Controlling Secure Boot page.

 The EFI specification includes a description of a new partition table type, the GUID Partition Table (GPT).
-Although some EFI-based computers can boot from MBR disks, some balk at this practice, so most EFI computers do use GPT disks.
+Although some EFI-based computers can boot from MBR disks, some balk at this practice, so most EFI computers use GPT disks.
 Windows also enforces the EFI/GPT association, at least for its boot disk—if Windows boots on an EFI-based computer, the boot disk must be GPT, and if it boots on a BIOS-based computer, the boot disk must use the older MBR style.
-Therefore, when setting up a computer to boot in UEFI mode, it's generally best to create it as a GPT disk.
-In Linux, there are two main ways to create a GPT disk:
+(There are hackish ways around these ties; for instance, see this article for information on booting Windows from a GPT disk in BIOS mode.)
+Therefore, when setting up a computer to boot in EFI mode, it's generally best to create it as a GPT disk.
+In Linux, there are three main ways to create a GPT disk:

-Although the EFI specification is mute on the subject of the ESP's size, most OSes make it fairly small—Macs ship with 200MiB ESPs, and the Windows installer creates one of just 100MiB.
+Although the EFI specification is mute on the subject of the ESP's size, most OSes make it fairly small—Macs ship with 200MiB ESPs, and the Windows 7 installer creates one of just 100MiB.
+(That value has been raised to a bit over 200MiB on newer versions of Windows.)
 Some users, however, have found that some EFIs have bugs that cause problems with FAT32 ESPs that are under 512MiB (537MB) in size.
 One very common problem is files that can't be read by the EFI.
 The Linux mkdosfs command defaults to using FAT16 for partitions of up to 520MiB (546MB).
 Therefore, adding a margin of safety to protect against MiB/MB confusion and rounding errors, I recommend creating an ESP that's at least 550MiB in size.
 If you must use a smaller ESP and if you encounter mysterious problems, try converting it to FAT16; most ESPs will work fine with this, and it may eliminate your problems.
 On the other hand, this may cause the Windows installer to fail should you need to install this OS.

 The ESP holds EFI drivers, EFI applications, EFI scripts, and EFI boot loaders, among other things.
 This range of EFI data illustrates the fact that EFI is quite complex; it's similar in many ways to DOS in power.
-This set of Web pages is devoted principally to EFI boot loaders, of course.
+This set of Web pages is devoted principally to EFI boot loaders (and boot managers), of course.

 Each EFI boot loader is stored in its own subdirectory of the EFI directory on the ESP.
 These subdirectories are typically named after the OS that created them.
 For instance, Ubuntu places its EFI boot loader files in EFI/ubuntu, and Red Hat places its EFI boot files in EFI/redhat.
 (Fedora also used the EFI/redhat directory name through Fedora 17, but it's switched to EFI/fedora with version 18.)
 Once Linux is installed, the ESP is typically mounted at /boot/efi, so these directories would be /boot/efi/EFI/ubuntu and /boot/efi/EFI/redhat, respectively, on a working Linux installation.
 A proposal at freedesktop.org would encourage mounting the ESP at /boot rather than at /boot/efi.
 This proposal has yet to be adopted by any major distribution, although Arch Linux users are fond of mounting the ESP at /boot.